 - London Campus Champion

 - Plus Lead

 - HR Representative (standing position)

-The Chair is elected/re-elected every two years or when the Chair leaves their role before the end of their two-year tenure.
+The Chair or Co-Chair is elected/re-elected every two years or when the Chair leaves their role before the end of their two-year tenure.
 The Chair can only hold this position for a maximum of two two-year tenures.
 The Chair must identify as LGBT+ and be elected free and fairly by the membership after presenting a manifesto (up to 500 words).
 The Chair role can be contested and must run at least against ‘Re-open Nominations’.

 Committee positions are advertised to the LGBT+ Staff Network and appointed by the Chair.
 Committee positions are open to all membership of the LGBT+ Staff Network, including allies.
 Committee positions are appointed/re-appointed every two years or when a committee member leaves their role before the end of their two-year tenure.
 Members can only hold the same committee position for a maximum of two consecutive two-year tenures.
 Additional members of the committee and committee positions can be added at any time.
 The nomination of new committee members and/or positions, will be confirmed by the committee via a majority vote on proposal of the Chair.
 More than one person can be appointed to each committee position.
 Current committee positions can only be changed by the Chair upon the Chair’s election/re-election.

 The network will always aim to recruit a diverse committee and encourages all minoritised/marginalised individuals to consider applying for the Chair and/or committee positions.
 We will endeavour to appoint a committee that provides representation for different gender identifies, sexual/romantic orientations, ethnicities, race, dis/abilities, nationalities, age and job families [this list is not exhaustive].